danjohnson3141/Jekyll-Test/serializers/fields.md

-title, "The user's title", string user, Info on the user, object; User user, Info on the user, object; UserMicro user, Info on the user, object; UserTiny user_connection, Info on the connection between active user and other user, object; UserConnectionShort user_connection_count, How many connections (visible to the active user) this user has created, integer user_connections_blocked, Whether the active user can connect with this user, boolean
+title, "The user's title", string user, Info on the user, object; User user, Info on the user, object; UserMicro user, Info on the user, object; UserNano user, Info on the user, object; UserTiny user, Info on the user, object; UserShort user_connection, Info on the connection between active user and other user, object; UserConnectionShort user_connection_count, How many connections (visible to the active user) this user has created, integer user_connections_blocked, Whether the active user can connect with this user, boolean